-The pressure reading here is displayed until the user releases the button and things are made even easier by the glow in the dark display – a great addition for older and visually impaired riders.
+The pressure reading here is displayed until the user releases the button, and things are made even easier by the glow-in-the-dark display – a great addition for older and visually impaired riders.

-Comes with both an angle and a ball chuck to fit a variety of applications.
+It comes with both an angle and a ball chuck to fit a variety of applications.

 Excellent (if expensive gauge).

-- Really sturdy unit
+- Sturdy unit

 Venhill Tyre Pressure Gauge